-- Your Lead Maternity Carer (LMC) is there to provide maternity care and support you through pregnancy, labour and the first weeks of your child’s life.
-Most LMCs are midwives, though doctors and obstetricians may also be LMCs.
+- Your Lead Maternity Carer (LMC) will provide maternity care and support throughout your pregnancy, labour and the first weeks of your child’s life.
 Read more

 - A guide to the services your Lead Maternity Carer will provide at each stage of pregnancy, labour, birth and the first weeks of your baby’s life.
 Read more

-- You can choose where to give birth to your baby – either at home or in a small maternity unit or larger maternity hospital.
-Find out about the different facilities available in your area.
+- You can choose where to give birth – either at home or in a small maternity unit or larger maternity hospital.
+Find out about your options.
 Read more

-- The 0800 Mum2Be maternity helpline can provide you with contact details for lead maternity carers in your area.
-Find out when to call the helpline, and who else to contact with your maternity-related questions.
+- The 0800 Mum2Be (0800 686 223) maternity helpline can provide you with contact details for Lead Maternity Carers in your area.
 Read more

 Your Pregnancy/Tō Hapūtanga